 SPRING HAS SPRUNG!

 It is wonderful to see the sun shining and our beautiful grounds bursting into life.
-Some of the children have been drawing and painting the cheerful daffodils dotted around the school, and you may have noticed our purple crocuses popping their heads through the soil at the front of the school.
+Some of the children drew and painted cheerful daffodils, and you may notice our purple crocuses popping their heads through the soil at the front of the school.
 These were donated from Amherst Rotary Club as part of their campaign to end polio.
 The Club have been working hard to rid the world of polio for over 30 years, and have teamed up to RHS to donate five million bulbs to schools, clubs and charities to raise awareness of this debilitating disease.
 The colour of the crocuses represents the purple dye used to mark the finger of a child who has been immunised.
 Polio is close to becoming only the second human disease ever to be eradicated from the world and it costs just 40p to protect a child with a life changing vaccine.
-If you would like to donate or get more involved with this worthy cause, please contact Mel Ridout, firstname.lastname@example.org.
+If you would like to donate or get more involved with this worthy cause, please contact Mel Ridout, email@example.com.

 WEST KENT MIND

 We supported West Kent Mind by raising money from our Nativity Performance collections.
 They wrote to thank the children for their amazing gift of £300 explaining that they are reliant on donations to enable them to continue to support anyone in our local community experiencing mental health problems.
 To find out more about the organisation visit www.westkentmind.org.uk.

 Thank you to all our families who took part in, and supported the very successful big community event which was organised in partnership with other local schools.
 There were runners, joggers and walkers some raising money for charities and some just going along for fun!
 Well done to everyone and thank you to George in Beetle Class who raised £30 for the school!